Silvicek/distributional-dqn/README.md

 -----------------

+This implementation has been successfully tested on: Pong, Qbert, Seaquest

-Some features not supported (prioritized replay, double q-learning, dueling)
+Some baseline features not supported (prioritized replay, double q-learning, dueling)